Epidendrum: Distribution and ecology

 They are native to the tropics and subtropical regions of the American continents, from North Carolina to Argentina.
 Their habitat can be epiphytic, terrestrial (such as E. fulgens), or even lithophytic (growing on bare rock, such as E. calanthum and E. saxatile).
-Many are grown in the Andes, at altitudes between 1,000 and 3,000 m.
+Many are grown in the Andes, at elevations between 1,000 and 3,000 m.
 Their habitats include humid jungles, dry tropical forests, sunny grassy slopes, cool cloud forests, and sandy barrier islands.

 Members of this genus can be very aggressive colonisers of disturbed habitat, and many species which were once rare in this genus have become more common as the result of human activities.
 For example, some of these plants can be found in greater abundance growing terrestrially along road cuts throughout their native ranges as the result of road construction.

 Many of these species are relatively easy to grow in rich humus compost with some sand.
 The plants resemble Dendrobiums in form and habit typically, although they tend to be terrestrial rather than lithophytic and epiphytic, and do better in a humus rich, well aerated substrate.